CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Java Units Support
 ^^^^^^^^^^^^^^^^^^

-Various support has been added in the library utilizing the 2025 WPILib Java units.
+Various support has been added in the library utilizing the `2025 WPILib Java units <https://docs.wpilib.org/en/latest/docs/software/basic-programming/java-units.html>`__.
 This support includes:

-Units for status signals
+- Units for status signals
-Unit overloads for control request parameters
+- Unit overloads for control request parameters
-Unit overloads for config arguments
+- Unit overloads for config arguments
-Swerve API support for units
+- Swerve API support for units

 .. important:: Users wishing to utilize the primitive ``double`` types with status signals can use ``getValueAsDouble()`` instead (Java, Python, C++).